-A studious and driven student, Naomi Nunez has a passion for anatomy and physiology.
-Ever since she was first introduced to the subject in middle school, she has taken an instant liking to health science.
+A studious and driven student, Naomi Nunez took a natural liking to anatomy and physiology.
+Ever since she was first introduced to the subject in middle school, she has taken an instant fondness for health science.
 She recalls studying the different parts of the brain and the structure of nerves, comparing how these systems work together to produce different functions like a puzzle.
 She says she vividly remembers this moment, the moment when she realized this would be the path she would take towards her future career.

 Fast forward a few years, today Naomi attends Littleton High School where she enjoys taking accelerated courses and participating in extra-curricular activities.
 She looks back on an opportunity that was presented to her by one of her teachers to share her experience with VLACS.
 One of forty students that were selected during a competitive application process, Naomi landed a paid summer internship at Dartmouth-Hitchcock Medical Center.